Nghiait123456/HighPerformancePaymentGateway-BalanceService/balance/pkg/README.md

 Wrap packet form other provider and show api for use.
-Call to Infrastructure
+Have 2 type: internal packet and external packet